 How To Make

 Meethi chutney is normally prepared with Imli (Tamarind) or Amchoor (Dried Mango Powder).
 Meethi chutney, made from Imli (tamarind paste) tastes good too but it takes time and needs some advanced preparations.
 Whereas, this meethi chutney made from amchoor gets ready in just 1o minutes.
-It is absolutely hassled free.
+It is absolutely hassle-free.

 Also, when raw mangoes are there in season then I make meethi chutney using those raw mangoes too.
 Amchoor is dried raw mango only so chutney made with raw mangoes tastes equally good.

 Sweet n sour Meethi Amchoor ki Chutney is versatile and can be used in a host of things.

 - Chaat and Meethi Chutney go hand in hand. chaat, be it Alloo Tikki Chaat or Dahi Bhalle or Makhana Chaat or Palak Patta Chaat or Ram Laddoo, is incomplete without meethi chutney.

 - In Dahi Bhalla, it is layered on Beaten curd.

 - In Alloo Tikki, the combination of coriander chutney and meethi chutney, adds dollops of tanginess and taste to it.

 - In Papdi chaat, again meethi chutney along with beaten curd and coriander chutney gives all the flavor.

 - Add it to your Bhel Puri and see the difference.

 - A very good accompaniment to meals too.